-- Server Management > SMTP > This is optional by highly recommended in order to ensure emails get to your customers.
+- Server Management > SMTP > This is optional but highly recommended in order to ensure emails get to your customers.
 We use Microsoft Office 365, so we’re going to use their SMTP services by choosing Your Own SMTP, Other, Host: smtp.office365.com, Port: 587, and entering credentials for a working email account.

 - Server Management > Manage Services > Varnish > Disable (Note: With the website under development, we want to turn all caching off.).

 - Application Management > Domain Management > PRIMARY DOMAIN > Enter the domain of your website and save changes